dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/72-Feb-2024/ide-github.md

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/protected.png" width="90%" title="New protected experience"/>

-When you a commit to the branch, you receive a prompt that warns them that it is a protected branch, with the option to cancel the commit or create a new branch:
+When you make a commit to the branch, you receive a prompt that warns that it is a protected branch, with the option to cancel the commit or create a new branch:

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/commit-popup.png" width="90%" title="Protected branch pop-up window"/>